Composer of "The Official Songs of Memphis"

 You'll Soar Through The Clouds Like The Blue Angels

-Your Heart & Your Home Will Become Filled With Laughter, Love & Music
+Your Heart & Your Home Become Filled With Laughter, Love & Music

 The Most Valuable Players Sit On The Bench